Kaduva: Plot

-Meanwhile, Ananthanathan is dethroned from the ministry post due to his corrupt activities coming into limelight where it is revealed that Kaduva had met his sister Leena's classmate Maalam Sunny in prison, where he learns that the evidence linking to the politician's illegal activities are with Francis Paul and Kunjithomman.
-After his release and with Sunny's help, Kaduva makes a deal with Francis and Thomman to provide the video evidence of the party's corruption, in exchange for money and leadership changes in the party, to which they agree.
+Meanwhile, Ananthanathan is ousted from his CM post due to his corrupt activities, which comes into limelight.
+It is revealed that Kaduva had met his sister Leena's classmate Sunny in prison, where he learns that the evidence linking the politician's illegal activities are with Francis Paul and Kunjithomman.
+After his release, Kaduva, with Sunny's help, makes a deal with Francis and Thomman to provide the video evidence of the party's corruption in exchange for money and leadership changes in the party, to which they agree.
 Due to the deal, Kaduva had sold some of his estate.
-After Thomman becomes the CM and Sunny's release from prison, Kaduva brutally thrashes up Robin and dumps him in the church's well, where he also issues a frozen promotion of Joseph Chandy's ADGP post due to multiple accusations.
+After Thomman becomes the CM and Sunny's release from prison, Kaduva brutally thrashes Robin and throws him into the church's well.
+Kaduva also makes Thomman to issue an order to freeze the promotion of Joseph to ADGP due to multiple accusations against him.

-Kaduva thrashes Dominic, when he was asking a bribe, and also retrieves his father's Ambassador car back.
-Ananthanathan learns that there will be raid in his house by the central vigilance department and ask Joseph Chandy to transport the goods to a safe place.
-Joseph Chandy attempts to transports the goods to his plantation in Anakkara, only to be thwarted by Kaduva.
-The goods are found and Joseph Chandy is suspended.
-Enraged, Joseph Chandy hires a goon in a mental asylum to kill Kaduva at a church festival.
-He stabs Kaduva's friends and tries to kill Elsa but Kaduva manages to thrash him and his goons to death, where he fights Joseph Chandy and defeats him.
-Joseph Chandy is later arrested on charges of unaccounted money.

-Kaduva also blackmails Thomman and Paul for a lifetime commitment, when he shows a video of the meeting between him and the duo (Paul and Thomman).
-While leaving for prison, Joseph Chandy tells Kaduva that their feud is not over and promises to meet soon, to which Kaduva agrees.
+Kaduva thrashes Dominic and retrieves his father's Ambassador car.
+Ananthanathan learns that there will be a raid in his house by the CVC and asks Joseph to transport the goods to a safe place.
+Joseph attempts to transports the goods to his plantation in Anakkara, only to be thwarted by Kaduva.
+The goods are discovered and Joseph gets suspended.
+Enraged, Joseph hires a goon from a mental asylum to kill Kaduva at a church festival, but Kaduva manages to thrash him and his goons to death, where he fights Joseph and defeats him.
+Joseph is later arrested on charges of corruption.
+Kaduva also blackmails Thomman and Paul for a lifetime commitment when he shows them the video of the meeting between him and them.
+Whilst leaving for prison, Joseph tells Kaduva that their feud has not finished and promises to meet him soon, to which Kaduva agrees.